johnwelby1965/cisco_aci/README.md

 ├── NOTICE
 └── README.md
 ```
 The `tower` section includes a sample Vagrantfile which builds a VM and installs **awx** - the official command-line client for AWX and Red Hat Ansible Tower.
-Following the webinar on the 13th December, I will update the `README.md` file to include instructions on how to use **awx** to configure an Ansible Tower instance running in the WWT Advanced Technology Center on-demand lab environment, so you can execute the same playbook used in the demo video using Ansible Tower.
-Stay tuned.

 ## Author
 joel.king@wwt.com GitHub/GitLab: @joelwking